awsugkochi/awsugkochi/src/pages/blog/2019-09-22-aws-awsugkochi-meetup-report-january-2020.md

 <br>

-The event concluded by Thanks note by [Dijeesh Padinharethil](https://www.linkedin.com/in/dijeesh-padinharethil/), Co-Organizer AWS User Group Kochi.
+The event concluded with a Thanks note by [Dijeesh Padinharethil](https://www.linkedin.com/in/dijeesh-padinharethil/), Co-Organizer AWS User Group Kochi.
 He also announced few event plans in 2020.

 <br>